Install Sentinel CLI

 Sentinel is a policy framework that is embedded in the enterprise versions of HashiCorp tools.
 The policies you write are deployed to these applications and enforced there.

-Sentinel Simulator is a command-line interface (CLI) for local development and testing.
-For the getting started guide, we'll use Sentinel Simulator to learn how to write policies for Sentinel-enabled applications.
-The Sentinel Simulator is distributed as a binary package for all supported platforms and architectures.
+The Sentinel CLI is a command-line interface for local development and testing.
+For the getting started guide, we'll use the CLI to learn how to write policies for Sentinel-enabled applications.
+The Sentinel CLI is distributed as a binary package for all supported platforms and architectures.

-To install Sentinel Simulator, find the appropriate package for your system and download it.
-Sentinel Simulator is packaged as a zip archive.
+To install the Sentinel CLI, find the appropriate package for your system and download it.
+The CLI is packaged as a zip archive.

 After downloading Sentinel, unzip the package.
-Sentinel Simulator runs as a single binary
+The CLI runs as a single binary

 sentinel.
 Any other files in the package can be safely removed and